GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 HYPRE MGR Preconditioner
 ************************

 MGR stands for multigrid reduction, a multigrid method that uses the interpolation, restriction operators, and the Galerkin triple product, to reduce a linear system to a smaller one, similar to a Schur complement approach.
 As such, it is designed to target block linear systems resulting from discretizations of multiphysics problems.
 GEOS uses MGR through an implementation in `HYPRE <https://computation.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods>`__.
 More information regarding MGR can be found `here <https://hypre.readthedocs.io/en/latest/solvers-mgr.html>`__.
 Currently, MGR strategies are implemented for hydraulic fracturing, poroelastic, compositional flow with and without wells.
-More multiphysics solvers with MGR will be enabled in the future.
+More multiphysics packages with MGR will be enabled in the future.

 To use MGR for a specific block system, several components need to be specified.